galaxyproject/galaxy-hub/src/blog/2019-05-gcr/index.md

 From the user standpoint, the experience of using Galaxy is no different: jobs are submitted as normal and, based on the rules and available resource capacity, Galaxy submits the jobs to the available resources.
-In the background, Pulsar will handle, tool installation and data staging for inputs and outputs so all data ultimately ends up at your Galaxy instance.
+In the background, Pulsar will handle tool installation and data staging for inputs and outputs so all data ultimately ends up at your Galaxy instance.
 In the following screenshot, a job submitted on a local laptop was sent to a remote GalaxyCloudRunner instance running on GCP where Pulsar automatically installs the necessary tools